goncinious/BreastCancer-Classifier/README.md

 # capstone_project

-This folder contains the project folder for the Capstone project in the context of the Springboard Intermediate Data Science course.
+This projecy contains all the processing workflow and information for my Capstone project in the context of the Springboard Intermediate Data Science course.

 Goncalo Figueira